 The two-year Master’s in Construction Management and Engineering is an internationally oriented programme and is taught entirely in English.
-You can start in September and February and can pre-Master's programme in September.
+You can start in September or February.
+The pre-Master's programme only starts in September.
 Read more about the Master's programme, the pre-master's programme and admission.
 Or check out the information about career prospects and read some student testimonials.You can also sign up to be a Student for a Day!

 New techniques, shifting roles, complicated logistics and globalization are having a major impact on the nature of construction projects.

 The Master's programme in Construction Management and Engineering (CME) can train you to be exactly that kind of engineer.
 A hands-on expert who is able to combine the technical aspects of civil engineering projects with the non-technical dimension.

 The 4TU Master’s programme in CME uses cutting-edge technology to dissect and understand processes which integrate governance issues, societal trends and management methodologies.
 Key areas of study in the University of Twente’s CME programme include sustainable building, public-private governance, industrialization, and digitalization in engineering and construction, supply chain management and risk management.
 This broad programme has been developed in close association with the construction industry and is not only project-based but also geared to process and design.